 I also wish the temperature graph in the app included both probes on the same graph.
 This is important when you’re using a natural heat source like charcoal and would like to see how your food reacts to changes in the ambient temperature

-I like the TP-25H2, I just like the four-probe TP25 a little better.
-Not only does it have two extra probes, but its seamless integration of color-coordinated probe to phone app setup makes its usability far superior.
+I like the TP920, I just like the four-probe TP25 a little better.
+Not only does it have two extra probes, but its seamless integration of color-coordinated probe-to-phone app setup makes its usability far superior.

 The TP25 is also only around $10 more.
 Not having to guess what probe is in my steak is well worth it in my opinion.